“I am desperately in need of the bricks … All we need is bricks, PLEASE.”

 Such symbols are present in the works themselves but through processes Tom and I embarked on, they extend into the formal presentation of the works and even evolve the works themselves.
 This can be observed in the decision to rotate ‘Apple in Cadmium red #3’ so that it appears to have fallen (making reference to Newton and the apple’s connection to modern physics), as well as the combination of the before-mentioned individual works into collective objects.
 In the case of ‘Knights Ascension,’ this forms a new hierarchy between 3 previously separate works which now come together to present a diagram of spiritual reincarnation.

 Coming back to the symbol of the apple (as it is such a multifaceted one) we can see how details in the positioning and installation of the work dictate its reading. the apple comes through most strongly in this installation for its links to knowledge, from the rotation as a nod to Newton, to the positioning on the right-hand wall corresponding to the house of honed intellect (Swords) within the tarot, and in turn alluding to its use in other uses in esoteric knowledge such as alchemy.
 This primary playing-through of the work as a collective entity, and the placements and new combinations formed out of this process directly informed the lexicon handout which was produced the night before the show, and which in turn temporarily pinpoints those new combinations as communications to a wider audience.
+I observe in this that the process of organising and displaying the works itself edited down the information being transmitted ‘right here right now’.
+In this instant, the works temporarily decoded themselves as we played through them, much like cooking a recipe on the fly.
+This is a process both Tom and I were intentionally setting up, and one that now we can observe to have been prosperous in the growth and function of the work, while not pigeonholing it whatsoever.

 The key to this function when working through installation is to consider appropriate formalising techniques which facilitate this play, much like preparing to make a meal without a strict plan, but ensuring you have all the ingredients and equipment you will need to see something through.